Checklist for Hospital Waste Management

 - Clean Water Act

 Definitions.
-Your checklist for hospital waste management should include topics such as those proposed by New York State):
+Your checklist for hospital waste management should include topics such as these (the first two proposed by New York State):

 - Waste segregation – doing so also gives any medical waste generator a good estimate of the monthly quantity or volume of regulated medical waste amassed at their facility.
 It also aids in the determination of the types of medical waste generated at the facility and ensures that employees at all levels at the hospital facility know how to segregate various waste streams.